-The information from your HRA and the results from an annual physical may be used to provide you with information to help you understand your current health, potential risks and may also be used to offer you services through the wellness plan, such as free video visits with your PCP lab screens for certain chronic conditions at no charge, health coaching, and/or disease management assistance, etc.
+The data from your HRA and the results of an annual physical may be used to provide you with information to help you understand your current health and potential risks.
+Additionally, you may receive offers of other services such as free video visits with your PCP lab screens for certain chronic conditions, health coaching, and/or disease management assistance.